 - A. The city council has established several boards and commissions as a means of gathering more community input.
 Citizens who serve on most boards or commissions are advisors to the city council.
 They are a valuable resource to the city's leadership and should be treated with appreciation and respect.
-Council members should refrain from having any ex parte communications with boards concerning issues and/or applications before any quasi-judicial body.
-Council communication with boards shall be solely through a joint work session or through council liaisons as set forth below. - B. Since the attendance of three or more council members constitutes a legal council meeting, council members should advise the city clerk at least 24 hours in advance of their planned attendance or at another function where discussion of city business is anticipated so that appropriate and timely public notification can be prepared and posted.
+Council members should refrain from having any ex parte communications with boards concerning issues and/or applications before any quasi-judicial body. - B. Since the attendance of three or more council members constitutes a legal council meeting, council members should advise the city clerk at least 24 hours in advance of their planned attendance or at another function where discussion of city business is anticipated so that appropriate and timely public notification can be prepared and posted.